hashicorp/consul/test/integration/consul-container/test/upgrade/README.md

 4. Upgrade Consul cluster to the `target-version` and restart the Envoy sidecars (we restart Envoy sidecar to ensure the upgraded Consul binary can read the state from the previous version and generate the correct Envoy configurations)
-5. Re-validate the client, server and sidecars to ensure the persisted data from the previous version can be accessed in the target version.
+5. Re-validate the client, server and sidecars to ensure the persisted data from the pervious version can be accessed in the target version.
 Verify connection / disconnection (e.g., deny Action)